Circuses abuse animals to force them to perform stupid tricks.

 Facts:

-The circus has lied to us from the time we were small, causing us to think that whipping tigers or making elephants stand on their heads is "normal," when those activities are anything but normal.
-They are blatant animal abuse and the only true reason for it is to line the pocketbooks of the companies who enslave the animals, depriving them of their homes, their families, and their freedom.
+The circus has lied to us from the time we were small, making us think that whipping tigers or making elephants stand on their heads is "normal," when those activities are anything but normal.
+They are examples of animal abuse and the only true reason it happens is to line the pocketbooks of the businesses that hold the animals captive, depriving them of their homes, their families, and their freedom.

 In the hands of their “trainers”, animals confined to the circus endure repeated

-to the world in 2009, when whistleblower Sam Haddock shared photos of baby
+revealed to the world in 2009, when whistleblower Sam Haddock shared photos

 This treatment continues throughout their lives.
 At any circus performance featuring

 elephants, you will see a trainer or several trainers with bullhooks in hand.
-The elephants know that these are weapons that will hurt them if they do not do as they are requested.
+The elephants know that bullhooks are weapons that will hurt them if they do not do as their handlers request.

 Tigers are also subjected to injurious forms of training.
 Whips, tight collars, and electric prods are used to force the animals into doing unnatural postures like standing on their hind legs or performing synchronized movements.